ugasmartwatch/Mahathi/README.md

 ***Achievements:***
 - Managed to develop connection between watch and website, but only so far as a LED light displaying when button pressed to send reminder.
 - bangleSurvey.js file: Modified survey to include buttons and swipes using layout.
+- Tried to use connection.write to display notifications on watch from website - Fail so far
+- Exploring how to use the BLE GATT characteristics to form connection bw website and watch